convexengineering/gpkit/docs/source/advancedcommands.rst

 Unbounded variables
 -------------------
-In some cases a solver will return ``unknown`` when a free variable is unbounded by the model. ``gpkit.tools.determine_unbounded_variables`` is a simple tool that attempts to detect unbounded variables by adding extremely large upper bounds and extremely small lower bounds to all variables in a model, resolving, and checking whether any variables slide off to the bounds.
+In some cases a solver will return ``unknown`` when a free variable is unbounded by the model. ``gpkit.constraints.bounded.BoundedConstraintSet`` is a simple tool that attempts to detect unbounded variables by adding extremely large upper bounds and extremely small lower bounds to all variables in a ConstraintSet, resolving, and checking whether any variables slide off to the bounds.
 Mosek returns unknown when attempting to solve the following model: